jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 Recall that the rides topic key was the Drop-off location ID.
 In Kafka, you can only do joins on the key of a message.
 So we will create another topic, called the pickup-location, with the same key but different message (this one will send the pickup location).
 Then we will join these on their keys (PU location ID) with a Kafka stream application.
 Note that when you are going to join two topics, they need to have the same partition count in order for the keys to match.

-First, let's create the second producer which will send out the messages for the pickup location topic.
+First, let's create the second producer which will send out the messages for the rides_location topic (both using the class below and also setting it up in Confluent Cloud).

 ```java
 package org.example;